Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/feedforward.md

 ## Feedforward loops

 In the [previous lesson](nar), we saw that negative autoregulation can be used to lower the response time of a protein to an external stimulus.
 But the cell can only use negative autoregulation to respond quickly if the autoregulated protein is itself a transcription factor.
 Only about 300 out of 4,400 total *E. coli* proteins are transcription factors[^tfNumber].
-How can the cell speed up the manufacture of a proteinif that protein is not a transcription factor?
+How can the cell speed up the manufacture of a protein if that protein is not a transcription factor?

 The answer lies in another transcription factor network motif called the **feedforward loop** (**FFL**).
 An FFL, shown in the figure below, is a network substructure in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
 Calling the FFL motif a "loop" is a misnomer.
 Rather, it is a small structure in which there are two paths from *X* to *Z*; one via direct regulation of *Z* by *X*, and another with an intermediate transcription factor *Y*.